 - 1. The end-to-end communication - 2.
 The message language, structure and exchange protocols22 - 3.
-The non-repudiation service23 - 4.
-Lodging them with a Single Window system24. - 9.
-The digitization at the bilateral/multinational level should be covered by the following considerations - 9.1 Exporting and importing countries should coordinate to identify: - 1.
-The essential data elements needed for issuance and receipt of electronic certificates between the two countries; - 2.
+The non-repudiation service (including certifying officer identity and digital signature23) - 4.
+Lodging them with a Single Window system24.

+9. The digitization at the bilateral/multinational level should be covered by the following considerations

+9.1 Exporting and importing countries should coordinate to identify:

+- 1. The essential data elements needed for issuance and receipt of electronic official certificates between the two countries; - 2.
 Connection protocol responsible for the end-to-end communication - 3.
 Paperless exchange protocols, considering each country's information technology or data management and security requirements, to ensure mutual confidence in a secure and authenticated transmission of electronic certificates. - 4.
 Single Window Interoperability25

 9.2.
-Paper versions of the certificates may stay in parallel to the electronic exchange until both the importing and exporting country are satisfied that.
+Paper versions of the certificates should stay in parallel to the electronic exchange until both the importing and exporting country are satisfied that.